tomgxz/Kraken/REPORT.md

     pass
   ```

-  For example, the function `getSiteCfg` uses this form of declaration, which is especially useful considering that you can't look at the content of the function to identify what data type is being returned.
+  For example, the function `getSiteCfg` uses this form of declaration, which is especially useful considering that you cannot look at the content of the function to identify what data type is being returned.
 However, the function declaration ends in `-> list[str]`, showing that the function will return a list of strings.
-This makes development workflow that bit faster due to clearly displaying variable types.
+This makes the development workflow faster due to clearly displaying variable types.

   ```python
   def getSiteCfg(self,siteName:str) -> list[str]: